 Contact insurance company

-Next, contact your car insurance company agent as soon as you can to file a claim.
+Next, contact your car insurance company agent as soon as you can to

 Before you make the call, though, be ready to answer questions like: